 The following list depicts the most common types of notifications.

 These notifications are auto-produced by digital apps or platforms.
-They are usually triggered to remind the users about the services nearing their expiry date or update their app.
+They are usually triggered to remind the users about the services nearing their expiry date or to update their app.

-Here’s a screenshot showcasing a system-generated notification by Google news.
+Here’s a screenshot showcasing a system-generated notification by Google News.
 Users can read the information by tapping on it.

-These notifications appear after taking the permission of the users.
+These notifications appear after obtaining the permission of the users.
 For instance, users can set a meeting on a particular date and time.
 Context-generated notifications will pop up at the predefined time and date to remind the users about an event.